Approximate blocked Gibbs sampling for Bayesian neural networks: Methodology

-Algorithm~\ref{bg} raises the question how to sample each parameter block from its conditional density.
+Blocked Gibbs sampling raises the question how to sample each parameter block from its conditional density.
 Such conditional densities for MLPs are not available in closed form.
 Instead, a single Metropolis-Hastings step can be taken to draw a sample from a conditional density.
-In this case, Algorithm~\ref{bg} becomes a Metropolis-within-blocked-Gibbs (MWBG) sampling algorithm.
+In this case, the resulting blocked Gibbs sampling algorithm is known as Metropolis-within-blocked-Gibbs (MWBG) sampling.